next-book/dev-book/content/economy.md

 What mean ye by saying that the poor ye have always with you, or that the fathers have eaten sour grapes, and the children’s teeth are set on edge?</p>
 <p>“As I live, saith the Lord God, ye shall not have occasion any more to use this proverb in Israel.</p>
 <p>“Behold all souls are mine; as the soul of the father, so also the soul of the son is mine: the soul that sinneth, it shall die.”</p>
-<p>When I consider my neighbors, the farmers of Concord, who are at least as well off as the other classes, I find that for the most part they have been toiling twenty, thirty, or forty years, that they may become the real owners of their farms, which commonly they have inherited with encumbrances, or else bought with hired money⁠—and we may regard one third of that toil as the cost of their houses⁠—but commonly they have not paid for them yet.
+<p>When I consider my neighbors, the farmers of Concord, who are at least as well off as the other classes, I find that for the most part they have been toiling twenty, thirty, or forty years, that they may become the real owners of their farms, which commonly they have inherited with encumbrances, or else bought with hired money—and we may regard one third of that toil as the cost of their houses—but commonly they have not paid for them yet.
 It is true, the encumbrances sometimes outweigh the value of the farm, so that the farm itself becomes one great encumbrance, and still a man is found to inherit it, being well acquainted with it, as he says.
 On applying to the assessors, I am surprised to learn that they cannot at once name a dozen in the town who own their farms free and clear.
 If you would know the history of these homesteads, inquire at the bank where they are mortgaged.